 Some activity, such as agriculture and aquaculture, may result in untreated waste entering the environment directly.
 This may introduce pharmaceuticals through diffuse routes, following land-application of biosolids, livestock dosing, or poor waste management.

 Pharmaceuticals are biologically active compounds, and can elicit specific responses in organisms even at low concentrations (i.e., the low levels which may occur in the environment).
 Ecotoxicological effects have been reported in laboratory-based studies and the environment, including:

 - Physiological changes in amphibians (link)

-- Behavioural changes in crustacean spawning (link and link), and fish migration (link)
+- Behavioural changes in fish predator avoidance and migration (link)